Welcome to Diane and Mark’s Group!

 Snacks and Lunch

-Snack is provided every day as morning choice begins at 10:30 AM.
+Snack is provided every day as morning choice wraps up at 11:00 AM.
 In our group, it is prepared, served, and cleaned up by the children.
 It includes fruit, popcorn, pretzels, crackers, cheese, hummus, etc. Your child is welcome to bring in a substitute snack, but please only send enough for an individual serving.
 We don’t want food used as social currency, nor do we have room to store it for multiple days.

 Every Tuesday, Wednesday and Thursday, young people are free to spend lunchtime in either classroom in our building.
 On Mondays, we often have mixed assigned tables to encourage new connections among the children.
 Due to Fridays’ food sales complications, we eat in our separate rooms.
 The fifth and sixth grade groups alternate between Friday lunch sales beginning a couple of weeks into school.
 Our group will be coordinating the pizza sale.
 We will be doing the very real work of deciding on menu and procedures in the first weeks of school.